YK3D/Geo-FS-Radar/README.md

 # GeoFS Radar

 A Tampermonkey userscript that adds an ATC-style radar overlay to [GeoFS](https://www.geo-fs.com/geofs.php?v=3.9).
-Displays all nearby multiplayer aircraft in real time with callsigns, altitudes, speeds, headings, velocity vectors, range rings, and airport/runway data — all on a draggable circular canvas directly in-game.
+Displays all nearby multiplayer aircraft in real time with callsigns, altitudes, speeds, headings, velocity vectors, range rings, and airport/runway data — all on a draggable circular canvas directly in-game. *Updates Automatically*

 ---